Frequently Asked Questions

 If re-admitted, students are permitted to enroll in part-time studies on academic probation.
 They are limited to 1.0 credits per semester and must successfully complete 2.0 credits (or equivalent) with a G.P.A. of 5.00 (C) within two years, but are limited to taking a total of 4.0 credits (or equivalent) until academic probation is cleared.
 No failures are allowed during this probationary period.
 Upon clearing probation they may then proceed into full-time or part-time studies in accordance with regular academic regulations.

 Applicants will be notified by email once decisions have been made.
 Mail will be sent to the mailing address on file with the Office of Enrolment Services.

 Laurier students taking courses at University of Waterloo

 Please read the following before printing the form:

 - You are responsible for obtaining the required signatures and printing sufficient copies.

 - Your cross-registration form will not be processed if any of the required information and/or signatures are missing.

-- You must complete a separate cross-registration form for each term, and for on-campus or distance education courses.
+- You must complete a separate cross-registration form for each term

-- Students will need to fill out and send in the Undergraduate Studies Cross-Registration Form to the Registrar's Office once all required signatures have been obtained.
+- Students will need to fill out and send in the Undergraduate Cross-Registration form to the Registrar's Office once all required signatures have been obtained.